NEWS FLASH... STAY TUNE FOR STARZ CUPCAKE COOKBOOK... RELEASE ANTICIPATED 8/2021

 Stephanie Brighton-Garcia

-Five years after getting married Walter and Lisa Brighton had their first daughter, Stephanie.
 In 1983 we see (pictured above) Stephanie assisting her Mom make Sweet N' Sour Meatballs.
-Stephanie was the families latest bloomer within the baking world, she didn’t start baking until she was 5 years old.
-At this age, Stephanie was assisting Mom in the kitchen with everything from cleaning out the tips from the pastry bags from the numerous cakes her Mother (Lisa) was making.
-She was also wanting to learn to make a complete dinner on her own.
-It was during this time she and her imagination came up with some fabulous and some "not" so fabulous dishes such as raw peeled potatoes with green Jello on top.
+Stephanie was the family's latest bloomer within the baking world, she didn’t start baking until she was five years old.
+At this age, Stephanie was assisting Mom in the kitchen with everything from cleaning out the tips from the pastry bags to the numerous cakes her mother (Lisa) was making.
+She also wanted to learn to make a complete dinner on her own.
+It was during this time she and her imagination produced some fabulous and some "not" so fabulous dishes such as raw peeled potatoes with green Jell-O on top.
 Hence, this is how we learn.
-I, as her Mother would not have missed this for the world.
+Both her father and I would not have missed this for the world.

 Connie Brighton-Wooten